 The steel used for constructing a building can be protected from being buckled and failing during a fire by adding additional coats of “paint.”

-Nanyang Technological University, Singapore (NTU Singapore) and national industrial developer JTC proposed this concept while looking for a commercially feasible solution to safeguard reinforced concrete from underground fires.
+Researchers at Nanyang Technological University, Singapore (NTU Singapore) and national industrial developer JTC proposed this concept while looking for a commercially feasible solution to safeguard reinforced concrete from underground fires.

 The interdisciplinary team spent 2 years on in-depth research and development, and they invented an economical 3-in-1 coating that provided improved fire and corrosion protection.